AhrimanFrog/ImageSearch/README.md

 Open project in Xcode

-Wait until package manager resolve dependencies
+Wait until package manager resolves dependencies

 Replace `<your_key>` with your API key in Config.xcconfig file